Accused gunman in Bondi Beach shooting charged with 15 counts of murder

 Accused shooter charged in hospital

-Naveed Akram, the 24-year-old alleged shooter, was charged on Wednesday after waking from a coma in a Sydney hospital, where he has been since police shot him and his gunman father at Bondi.
-His 50-year-old father Sajid Akram died at the scene.
+Naveed Akram, the 24-year-old alleged shooter, was charged on Wednesday after waking from a coma in a Sydney hospital, where he has been since police shot him and his father at Bondi.
+His father Sajid Akram, 50, died at the scene.

 The charges include one count of murder for each fatality and one count of committing a terrorist act, police said.